-Temporary Protected Status (TPS) and Deferred Enforced Departure (DED)
+Temporary Protected Status (TPS)

 - The U.S. government may designate a foreign country for TPS if certain conditions, such as armed conflict or natural disasters, prevent nationals of that country from returning safely. - During a designated period, individuals who apply for and are granted TPS: - Are protected from deportation - Can obtain a work permit and social security number - May be granted travel authorization - Cannot be detained by DHS because of their immigration status - TPS is a temporary benefit that does not lead to permanent status.
-However, TPS holders may apply for any other immigration benefit or nonimmigrant status that they are eligible for. - Countries currently designated for TPS: - Afghanistan, Burma (Myanmar), Cameroon, El Salvador, Ethiopia, Haiti, Honduras, Nepal, Nicaragua, Somalia, Sudan, South Sudan, Syria, Ukraine, Venezuela, Yemen - For specific country information, eligibility requirements, registration periods, and latest updates, check uscis.gov/TPS. - All TPS applicants can now file Form I-821, Application for Temporary Protected Status, online at uscis.gov/i-821. - Between July and October 2023 DHS has extended and redesignated TPS for Afghanistan, Cameroon, South Sudan, Ukraine, and Venezuela.
+However, TPS holders may apply for any other immigration benefit or nonimmigrant status that they are eligible for. - Countries currently designated for TPS: - Afghanistan, Burma (Myanmar), Cameroon, El Salvador, Ethiopia, Haiti, Honduras, Nepal, Nicaragua, Somalia, Sudan, South Sudan, Syria, Ukraine, Venezuela, Yemen - For specific country information, eligibility requirements, registration periods, and latest updates, check uscis.gov/TPS. - All TPS applicants can now file Form I-821, Application for Temporary Protected Status, online at uscis.gov/i-821. - DHS recently extended and re-designated TPS for: - Burma (Myanmar), from May 26, 2024, through Nov.
+25, 2025. - Syria, from April 1, 2024, through Sept.
+30, 2025. - Cameroon, from Dec.
+8, 2023, through June 7, 2025